likoarve/SOFT3202-SpaceTraders/README.md

 ## Getting Started
 ### Built With
-The application is developed using Java 17 and [JavaFX 17.0.1](https://openjfx.io/).
+This application is developed using Java 17 and [JavaFX 17.0.1](https://openjfx.io/).

 ### Requirements
 - Java JDK 17 or higher.